Card: Place - Type: Buildings

 Casa Minerbi - Dal Sale

 Casa Minerbi is located in Via Gioco del Pallone, adjacent to the residences of the Ariosto family.
-Surely Ludovico must have frequented this place, on whose walls frescoes with scenes and figures still visible today appeared, which certainly inspired the mythical and fantastical imagery of Ludovico Ariosto.
+Surely Ludovico must have frequented this place, on whose walls appear frescoes with scenes and figures still visible today, no doubt which inspired the mythical and fantastical imagery of Ludovico Ariosto.

 VIA GIUOCO DEL PALLONE 15